The 5 Best Christian Books of All Time

 • The bold discussion will challenge Christians to step up on discipleship and obedience

-• It is fit for those who preferred straightforward presentation of ideas and arguments
+• It is fit for those who prefer a straightforward presentation of ideas and arguments

 • It presents clear theological discussions about grace, obedience, and discipleship